Thank you for visiting our FAQ / aftercare page. The information found here will assist you in caring for your new body modification.

 You must bring a photo ID (such as a driver’s license, state issued ID card, passport, or school ID).
 If you only have a school ID, a birth certificate is also required.

 A parent or legal guardian must accompany you, and they must bring their photo ID too.
-EITHER your last names OR your home addresses on the IDs must match.
+Your last names and your home addresses on the IDs must match.
 If for whatever reason the adult has a different last name/address than you do, we need some sort of paperwork that proves that they are your parent or legal guardian.